Bounding the sets of classical and quantum correlations in networks

-\paragraph{Conclusions.} Technological advances have been allowing to distribute information encoded in quantum systems in increasingly-complex network structures in the recent years.
-With the aim of testing the hypothesis that an observed multipartite correlation has been generated in a particular quantum network, we have introduced a \textit{scalar extension} of the NPA hierarchy that imposes relaxations of the independence constraints between causally-independent nodes in a network scenario.
+\paragraph{Conclusions.} Technological advances have been allowing us to distribute information encoded in quantum systems in increasingly complex network structures in the recent years.
+With the aim of testing the hypothesis that an observed multipartite correlation has been generated in a particular quantum network, we have introduced a \textit{scalar extension} of the NPA hierarchy that imposes relaxations of the independence constraints between causally independent nodes in a network scenario.
 The method can also be applied to classical correlations by introducing some extra constraints associated to the commutativity of all measurements, including those of the same observer.
-We have applied this method to the study of correlations in the tripartite-line scenario, showing that correlations not explainable by bilocal hidden variable models can be established between the parties even in the case of very low detection efficiencies---at least as low as $0.001\%$---.
+We have applied this method to the study of correlations in the tripartite-line scenario, showing that correlations not explainable by bilocal hidden variable models can be established between the parties even in the case of very low detection efficiencies---at least as low as $0.001\%$.
 The results imply that it is possible to activate the nonlocal properties of measurement devices by arranging them in a network geometry.
+This has a clear impact on the deployment of state-of-the-art and near-future experimental quantum networks, as it lowers the requirements for certification of non-classical correlations.

 It is a natural open problem to study whether the obtained hierarchy converges.
 It is also relevant to analyze how these results could be used to construct quantum information protocols.
 In particular, understanding how to extend the results to line scenarios with more nodes could be of relevance for the observation of non-classical correlations in repeater networks.
-Last but not least, a similar extension as introduced here can be proposed for the entanglement criteria based on various moments of continuous variables' quadratures~\cite{Vogel2005}, possibly leading to novel methods of multipartite entanglement detection.
+A similar extension can be proposed for the entanglement criteria based on various moments of continuous variables' quadratures~\cite{Vogel2005}, possibly leading to novel methods of multipartite entanglement detection.

+In its core, scalar extension imposes factorization constraints in semidefinite programs, and its application to correlations in networks comes at a later stage.
+Semidefinite programming for polynomial optimization is ubiquitous in many fields of research and engineering, and, thus, the application of scalar extension in other fields represents a promising new avenue of research.